Raku/advent/raku-advent-2025/articles/tbrowder1.md

 Type 3 is not yet handled.

 The collected data is parsed by type and the pertinent output is placed in CSV tables for bookkeeping purposes.
-Such tables can be used as source for Linux bookkeeping programs like [GnuCash](https://gnucash.org).
+Such tables can be used as source for Linux accounting programs like [GnuCash](https://gnucash.org).
 The department has been using that program sincs the big Linux/Debian transition.

-Emails which cannot be evaluated by machine are routed to clerks to handle manually.
+Emails which cannot be evaluated by machine are automatically forwarded to designated department staff to handle manually.

 Other work
 ----------